yalmip/yalmip.github.io/_posts/scratch/modellingif.md

 ### Converting to quadratic program

-As a side note, let us try to move from a mixed-integer second-order cone formulation to a mied-integer quadratic program, which typically can be solved more efficiently.
+As a final note separate from the issues concering **if** statements, let us try to move from a mixed-integer second-order cone formulation to a mixed-integer quadratic program, which typically can be solved more efficiently.
 The trick is to realize that the objective either is a linear term, or a squared linear term, depending on where we are.
-We therefore define each term in the objective as a sum of a linear term and a quadratic term, and zero out suitable parts.
+We therefore define each term in the objective as a sum of a linear term and a squared linear term, and zero out suitable parts.

 ````matlab
 fL = sdpvar(length(y),1);